Do you love prime rib, but don’t know a lot about it?

-In this article, we’ve laid out answers to all your questions about prime rib!
+In this article, we’ve answered all your questions about prime rib!

 What Is Prime Rib?

-Prime rib is sometimes referred to as rib roast, ribeye roast, or standing rib roast.
-However its not a prime rib steak, we have outlined the differences in ribeye vs prime rib
+Prime rib is sometimes called rib roast, ribeye roast, or standing rib roast.
+However, its not a prime rib steak; we have outlined the differences in ribeye vs prime rib

-The marbled meat is surrounded by a lot of fat.
-This extra fat helps the meat to remain juicy as it cooks.
+The marbled meat is surrounded by a lot of fat, which helps it remain juicy as it cooks.

 Where Is Prime Rib Located?